apiato/documentation/docs/features/query-parameters.md

 It is also possible to

-The `?include=` parameter can be used with any endpoint if it is supported.
+`?include=` parameter can be used with any endpoint if it is supported.

 ### How to use it {#relationships-include-how-to-use-it}
 Let's say there is a `Driver` and a `Car` object.
 Also, there is an `/cars` endpoint that returns all `Car` objects.